it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Injection_Prevention_Requirements.md

 > Reference: CIS Security Best Practices for Non-Voting Election Technology A1.3.7

-### Prefer Whitelists Over Blacklists for Input Validation
+### Use Whitelists On Interpreted Input

-[Too vague?
-Do we want to require whitelist in certain cases?]
+[Dropped blacklisting as not strong enough]

+For input that will be interpreted, whitelist acceptable inputs.
+Only inputs that appear on the whitelist will be accepted.

+Applies to: Interpreted inputs (including SQL)

+Method: Derived

+> Reference: CIS Security Best Practices for Non-Voting Election Technology A1.3.10

+### Validate all input

 For each user input field, there should be validation on the input content.

-Whitelisting input is the preferred approach.
-Only accept data that meets certain criteria.
-For input that needs more flexibility, blacklisting can also be applied where known bad input patterns or characters are blocked.
+> Examples of validation include data type validation, length validation, pattern validation, among others.

-Applies to: Interpreted inputs (including SQL)
+Applies to: All

-Method: Copy
+Method: Derived

 > Reference: CIS Security Best Practices for Non-Voting Election Technology A1.3.10